qualityshepherd/brine/assets/posts/southern_coast.md

 **1506 The Boat Hag** An overturned fishing boat serves as dwelling, its weathered hull grown thick with moss and marsh vines.
 Smoke from strange herbs seeps through the cracks while marsh birds deliver messages in exchange for scraps.
 Locals leave offerings at her door--they say rotten fish draws darker things away.

-She brews remedies from marsh herbs and forest flora, trading them to those brave or desperate enough to visit.
-The hamlet folk whisper that on moonless nights, she speaks to shadows stretching from Mon.
 Among her treasures is the **Dryad's Whispering Branch**, _acquired_ from the Fae Court.
 It allows the wielder to communicate with woodland creatures and plants, though using it risks drawing attention from its former owner.

 **1508 Pirate Shipwreck** lies just off the coast, its remains jutting from the water.
 Barnacles cling to its splintered boards, broken masts, and rusting cannons.
 Venomous reef snakes, camouflaged among the coral, hunt in the wreckage.